 For companies operating on a calendar year, returns must be filed on or before April 30.
 For companies operating on a non calendar fiscal year, returns must be filed within 120 days from the fiscal year-end date.
-Returns must be accompanied by financial statements audited by a certified public accountant.
+Returns must be accompanied by financial statements for the fiscal year.